 Lina held out her hand and floated a small force-bubble on her palm.
 “I make forcefields.
 The more people lend me their power, the bigger I can make them.”

 “I heard you talking to the — to the officer.
 You think you can do more?
 Stop all of them?”

 “I think I have to.
 But I’m going to need a lot of help.
 And rest.”
 She looked around.
 “If you can rest—”

 “I got this.”
 Dylan stepped up on a car and shouted out.
 “Hey!
 Hey, that was just the first wave.
 Hey!”
 Most of the gathered people turned to look at him.
 He offered a hand to Lina and she took it, stepping up on to the car next to him.
 “This lady here, she just saved your lives and the lives of a lot more people, with your help.
 But the thing it, that was just the beginning.
-There’s going to be another wave like that in – in just under thirteen[go back and change] hours.
+There’s going to be another wave like that in – in just under twelve hours.
 Okay?
 Everyone listening?”

 Everyone was listening.
 Everyone was paying surprisingly rapt attention.
 They all looked scared off their asses.

 Lina couldn’t fault them that; she was scared off her ass, too.